AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation: Methodology

 \section{Methodology}

-Fig.~\ref{fig:main_network} provides an overview of our proposed AMLP, which comprises four key components.
-We commence by elucidating the masked patches selection strategy in Sec.\ref{3.1}.
-Subsequently, the adaptive masking strategy is presented in Sec.\ref{3.2}.
-Furthermore, Sec.\ref{3.3} details the attention reconstruction loss, while Sec.~\ref{3.4} introduces the category consistency loss, accompanied by the pseudocode delineating the complete process.
+Fig. \ref{fig:main_network} provides an overview of our proposed AMLP, which comprises four key components: Masked Patches Selection(MPS), Relative Reconstruction Loss (RRL), Category Consistency Loss (CCL), and Adjustable Masking Ratio (AMR).
+Specially, we commence by elucidating the masked patches selection strategy in Sec. \ref{sec:mps}.
+Furthermore, Sec. \ref{sec:l_arl} details the relative reconstruction loss, while Sec. \ref{sec:l_ccl} introduces the category consistency loss.
+Subsequently, the adjustable masking strategy is presented in Sec. \ref{sec:ams}.